Torquay-Jan Juc

 In recent years, Winchelsea has experienced steady growth, growing from a population of 1,586 in 2016 to a population of 2,032 at the 2021 census.

-• Plan for Winchelsea to grow beyond 10,000 people as the principal location for growth in the Surf Coast Shire.
+Plan for Winchelsea to grow beyond 10,000 people as a principal location for growth in the Surf Coast Shire.

-Winchelsea currently has few residential land opportunities and there is an immediate need to increase lot supply.
-The draft Strategy identifies that in the short term, this demand should be met in Winchelsea’s southeast, where land is already identified for short term residential growth on the Winchelsea Framework Map.
+Winchelsea currently has few residential land opportunities and there is a need to increase lot supply.
+The Strategy identifies that in the short term, this demand should be met in Winchelsea’s southeast, where land is already identified for short term residential growth on the Winchelsea Framework Map.
+The Strategy includes a direction to facilitate a planning scheme amendment process to rezone this land.

 Coastal Towns (Anglesea to Lorne)